KnownStormChaser/master-weather-model-list/models/ensemble_models/global/geps.md

 # GEPS (Global Ensemble Prediction System)

 ## What this model is
-The Global Ensemble Prediction System (GEPS) is Canada’s **global ensemble weather forecast system**, designed to produce probabilistic forecasts and quantify uncertainty in medium- to extended-range weather prediction.
+The Global Ensemble Prediction System (GEPS) is Canada’s global ensemble numerical weather prediction system, designed to provide probabilistic weather forecasts and quantify forecast uncertainty from the medium range into the extended range.

-It generates multiple forecast scenarios to represent the nonlinear (chaotic) behaviour of the atmosphere.
+GEPS generates multiple realizations of future atmospheric states using perturbed initial conditions and stochastic model physics, allowing users to assess forecast confidence and risk rather than relying on a single deterministic solution.

 ---

 ## Who runs it
-- **Organization:** Environment and Climate Change Canada
+- **Organization:** Canadian Meteorological Centre (CMC) / Environment and Climate Change Canada
 - **Country / region:** Canada

 ---